azak00/SOC-WITH-SIEM/README.md

 ### Lab Overview

-This SOC lab is built using Azure Sentinel, Log Analytics Workspace, and connected data sources.
+This SOC setup is built using Azure Sentinel, Log Analytics Workspace, and connected data sources.
 The architecture includes:

-- Azure Sentinel – SIEM for log analysis and threat detection.
+- Azure Sentinel – SIEM for log analysis and threat detection, and visualize logs on a global attack map.

-- Log Analytics Workspace – Central repository for logs.

-- Data Sources – Windows Event Logs, Sysmon, security logs, and custom log exporters.
+- Data Sources – Windows Event Logs, security logs, and custom log exporters.

-- Threat Detection & Response – Custom KQL queries and alerting mechanisms.
+- Data Connection Rule: Defines where data is collected and transformed and where to send it.
+- Data Connection Endpoint: Connection bridge to receive collected logs and send to log analytics workspace.
+- Log Analytics Workspace – Central repository for custom logs.

 #